MohammadYAmmar/MohammadYAmmar/README.md

 ### Hi there 👋, I'm Eng.
 Mohammad Yaser Ammar
 🔭 I'm currently working as Data Analyst Developer

 <p align="left"> I have a passion for technology, so entered my field.
 I am Computer Engineer.
-During the Academy's journey, experiment many fields through competitions and additional projects; Because I am interested in unique fusion techniques and enjoy them.
-Participated in several competitions, in the last competition, I won third place in the Devogame 2021 competition for cloud security and cybersecurity 🥉 </p>
+During the Academy's journey, experiment in many fields through competitions and additional projects; Because I am interested in unique fusion techniques and enjoy them.
+Participated in several competitions, in the last one, I won third place in the Devogame 2021 competition for cloud security and cybersecurity 🥉 </p>

 > **[Explore classification of projects and practices](https://github.com/MohammadYAmmar/MohammadYAmmar/blob/main/Projects_classification.md) :star: [My website portfolio](https://mohammadyammar.github.io/)**